-This tax applies to transmission of phone, wire, computer exchange, and similar communications.
+This tax applies to transmission of phone, wire, computer exchange and similar communications.
 The City of Chicago and State of Illinois both impose a 7% rate.
 The City also levies a tax of \$2.50 per phone connection per month for 911 emergency services (City of Chicago Municipal Code Chapter 3-64 and 7-50).
 The rate increased from \$1.25 to \$2.50 with the November 13, 2007 approval of the FY2008 City Budget.

-The City no longer offers a reduced rate of 6.5% for the telecommunications tax, which was once available to wireless telecommunications retailers via a settlement reached in a class action law suit, PrimeCo v.
-ICC.
+The City no longer offers a reduced rate of 6.5% for the telecommunications tax, which was once available to wireless telecommunications retailers via a settlement reached in a class action law suit, PrimeCov.ICC.
 Under the settlement, wireless retailers were entitled to a reduced telecommunications tax rate of 6.5% until the City's Department of Revenue determined \$30 millions in savings were realized.
 The Department found that full savings had been realized in May of 2009 and the reduced rate for wireless retailers was abolished as of June 1, 2009.
 (26 USC Sec.
+4251)

-4251) (35 ILCS 630/1 ff.)
-(City of Chicago Municipal Code Chapter 3-73)
+(35 ILCS 630/1 ff.)